What is an MMSI

 Once you have completed the license application, it takes about 2 days for the FCC to issue the license.
+Your license will include a call sign and MMSI for your vessel.
 You can check back here once you have completed the application and search for your license using your FRN, vessel name or your name.

 Federal users can obtain MMSI assignments from their agency radio spectrum management office in accordance with Section 6.6 of the NTIA Manual.

 US Coast Guard users operating DSC or AIS equipment under official orders can obtain an MMSI through Commandant (CG-652) in accordance with Commandant Instruction M2000.3D, Section 11.D.

 U.S. Coast Auxiliary surface vessel operators should request assignment of MMSIs using the same method as for a U.S. Non-Federal user.
 Obtaining MMSIs for DSC-equipped VHF Handhelds

 What do the numbers in an MMSI mean?